gelcreative/gel-site-gatsby-netlify-cms/src/pages/portfolio-entries/parry-sound.md

   - The promotion resulted in an 80% increase in attendance and a 50% increase in revenue generated for the downtown businesses.
 testimonial:
   content: >
     I highly recommend Gel for marketing, branding, social media, and especially website design.
 Tom and Shannon were a pleasure to deal with and delivered a very comprehensive Brand Strategy and easy to implement Marketing Plan.
 The Social Media Audit outlined exactly what we needed to do to improve our social media presence.
-Gel built our new website and the end result is amazing
+Gel built our new website and the end result is amazing.
   credit:
     - Susan Hrycyna,
     - Former Executive Director, PSDBA